kirenz/codelabs/markdown/webscraping/webscraping.md

 - CSS stands for Cascading Style Sheets

-- It is the language we use to style an HTML document.
+- It is the language we use to style an HTML document

-- CSS describes how HTML elements should be displayed.
+- CSS describes how HTML elements should be displayed

 Watch this short video tutorial from the CSS Syntax chapter of the CSS tutorial on w3schools.com:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/QqmCs2UTS8s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<video id="QqmCs2UTS8s"></video>

 <!-- ------------------------ -->